polvora/Announcer/README.md

 ### Download
 Compiled version: [announcer.smx](https://bitbucket.org/Polvora/announcer/downloads/announcer.smx).
 Also available in downloads section.

-If you want to compile the code yourself you have to add the include file `steamcore.inc` (from Steam Core, duh) inside `scripting/include` and then compile. _(You can't use includes with the online compiler)_
+If you want to compile the code yourself you have to add the include file `steamcore.inc` (from SteamCore, duh) inside `scripting/include` and then compile. _(You can't use includes with the online compiler)_

 ###Changelog
 > [20/01/2015] v1.0